akczz/lyricx/README.md

 # lyricx

-Python Script to parse lyrics from atozlytics and save it as html file
+Python 3 Script to parse lyrics from atozlytics.com and save it as html file It takes artists and songs name as input.

-*Note : Change the path where you want to save the files before running it.
+note: enter names without space

+e.g: song name : bitchdontkillmyvibe
+     artist name : kendricklamar